Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 1/Chapter_1.md

     - End braces can get confusing if there are too many
     - Ex: while, class, for, end if, ...
 - Form and meaning
-    - Designing statements so that their appearance at leats partially indicates their purpose is an obvious aid to readability
+    - Designing statements so that their appearance at least partially indicates their purpose is an obvious aid to readability

 ### 1.3.2 Writability